Making money from a new eCommerce store store isn’t easy. But it is simple.

 If you’re already familiar with the drop shipping business model, then skip this section and go straight to “Week 1 – Product Selection”.

 When you drop ship products, you don’t actually see the products.
-You don’t have to keep a warehouse or any inventory.
+You don’t have to keep a warehouse or any inventory, and is one of the first steps in starting an online business.
 You don’t need to worry about shipping anything, or ordering products in bulk based on customer demand.
 Instead, the MANUFACTURER of the products handles all of this for you.

 You see, lots of product manufacturers are great at making things, but terrible at marketing them!
 And that’s where you come in.